aliyun/terraform-provider-alicloud/website/docs/r/ecs_launch_template.html.markdown

 * `network_interfaces` - (Optional) The list of network interfaces created with instance.
 See [`network_interfaces`](#network_interfaces) below.
 * `network_type` - (Optional) Network type of the instance.
 Valid values: `classic`, `vpc`.
 * `password_inherit` - (Optional) Whether to use the password preset by the mirror.
+* `period_unit` - (Optional, ForceNew, Computed, Available since v1.226.0) The unit of the subscription period.
+Valid values: `Month` (default).
-* `period` - (Optional) The subscription period of the instance.
+* `period` - (Optional, ForceNew, Computed) The subscription period of the instance.
 Unit: months.
 This parameter takes effect and is required only when InstanceChargeType is set to PrePaid.
 If the DedicatedHostId parameter is specified, the value of the Period parameter must be within the subscription period of the dedicated host.
     - When the PeriodUnit parameter is set to `Week`, the valid values of the Period parameter are `1`, `2`, `3`, and `4`.
     - When the PeriodUnit parameter is set to `Month`, the valid values of the Period parameter are `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `12`, `24`, `36`, `48`, and `60`.
 * `private_ip_address` - (Optional) The private IP address of the instance.